xanthous-tech/nestjs-remix-template/README.md

 Between these two, we have injected `AppService` into the Remix app load context, so you can use it in the loaders and actions.
 Feel free to use this as a starting point for your own projects.

-We plan to add more functionalities to this template in the future, such as:
+We also added these functional pieces to speed up development of various projects:
-- [ ] Drizzle ORM
+- [x] Drizzle ORM
-- [ ] Lucia Auth
+- [x] Lucia Auth
-- [ ] BullMQ (with Bull Board)
+- [x] BullMQ (with Bull Board)